ToscaLab/tosca/crates/ascot-esp32c3/examples/light/README.md

 ## Usage Prerequisites

-- The [sdkconfig.defaults](./sdkconfig.defaults) configuration file will
-probably needs changes whenever the code is modified.
-For example, the stack size might be increased or a specific option might be added or removed.
-- Rename `cfg.toml.example` to `cfg.toml` and fill it with your Wi-Fi credentials: `SSID` and `PASSWORD`
+- Rename `cfg.toml.example` to `cfg.toml` and populate it with your Wi-Fi credentials: `SSID` and `PASSWORD`
-- Connect the board to a laptop through a serial connection to visualize the log
+- Connect the board to a laptop via a `USB-C` cable to view the logs
-- Update the `ESP_IDF_VERSION` environment variable in the `.cargo/config.toml`
-file if any problems arise
-- Pin to a specific `nightly` version if more stability is requested
+- Pin the project to a specific `nightly` version for more stability, if needed
-- For an over-the-air (OTA) update, it could be needed to change the size of the partitions contained in the `partitions.csv` file.
-The offsets of each partition have been automatically computed by the `espflash` command, invoked during a `cargo run` instance.
-Their values have been later copied into the `partitions.csv` file in order to show them explicitly.
-Before running `cargo run` though, launch the `espflash erase-flash` command in order to delete old partitions configurations which might be present on the `ESP32-C3` board.

 <!-- Links -->
 [license]: https://github.com/SoftengPoliTo/ascot/blob/master/LICENSE